magrega/schooltest-vite/README.md

 Key features:
 - Use of Redux and LocalStorage to store test progress between page refreshes
-- Adaptive for mobile
 - Use of antd library
-- Use of jsonplaceholder to mock data (will be moved to own server)
+- Use of json-server for backend, self-hosted